Cr4sh/openreil/README.md

 41414141.00     STR          V_00:32,                 ,          V_01:32
 ```

-To improve storage performance you also can join a several instances of MongoDB into the single cluster.
+MongoDB module uses `[('addr', ASCENDING), ('inum', ASCENDING)]` as collection index.
+To improve storage performance you also can join a several instances of MongoDB into the cluster.

 ### Translating of basic blocks and functions <a id="_5_4"></a>